 Tessellation control shader invocations run mostly independently, with undefined relative execution order.
 However, the built-in function barrier() can be used to control execution order by synchronizing invocations, effectively dividing tessellation control shader execution into a set of phases.
-Tessellation control shaders will get undefined results if one invocation reads a per-vertex or per-patch attribute written by another invocation at any point during the same phase, or if two invocations attempt to write different values to the same per-patch output in a single phase.
+Tessellation control shaders will get undefined results if one invocation reads from a per-vertex or per-patch attribute

+32-bit component written by another invocation at any point during the same phase, or if two invocations attempt to write different values to the same per-patch output 32-bit component in a single phase.